linode/docs/docs/products/databases/managed-databases/guides/mongodb-connect/index.md

 1. To connect to a your MongoDB database, you can either enter a connection string or click **Advanced Connection Option** and build a connection string manually.
 Since these instructions cover the latter option, click **Advanced Connection Option**.

 1. Under the *General* tab, enter the host url of your Managed Database followed by the port number *27017* (in the format `host:27017`).
-For high availablity clusters, click the plus (+) icon and add each host that appears in your connection details.
+For high availability clusters, click the plus (+) icon and add each host that appears in your connection details.

     ![The General tab in MongoDB Compass](mongodb-compass-connection-general.png)